|

 that of a hand coded function, because no indirect pointer jumps

-to avoid looking up this pointer in the binder B
+to avoid looking up this pointer in the binder B. As

 inlined macros, the object code generated for this algorithm is as